 Immokalee is a small rural community in southwest Florida adjacent to and within commuting distance of Fort Myers and a designated Health Professions Shortage Area.
-The patient population is made up primarily of Latino migrant farm workers but also includes Haitian, African American and a rural Caucasian population.
+The patient population is made up primarily of Latino migrant farm workers but also includes Haitian, African American, and a rural Caucasian population.

-The Fort Myers area is well known for its beautiful beaches (Sanibel Island, Captiva, Fort Myers Beach, and many other vacation destinations), historical areas (winter homes of Thomas Edison and Henry Ford), sporting activities (home of spring training for Boston Redsox and Minnesota Twins), and affordable housing and waterfront properties.
-The area has numerous biking trails, easily accessible waterways, boating, sports facilities, cultural events, and colleges/universities
+The Fort Myers area is well known for its beautiful beaches (Sanibel Island, Captiva, Fort Myers Beach, and many other vacation destinations), historical areas (winter homes of Thomas Edison and Henry Ford), sporting activities (home of spring training for Boston Red Sox and Minnesota

+Twins).
+The area has numerous biking trails, easily accessible waterways, boating, sports facilities, cultural events, and colleges/universities.